redstone-finance/redstone-docs/docs/smart-contract-devs/chain-integration.md

 Currently, we support mainly EVM-compatible chains.
 Our team developed an [evm-connector](https://docs.redstone.finance/docs/smart-contract-devs/getting-started#usage) that makes RedStone Oracles integrated with them out of the box.

 There are examples of other connectors implemented by the community or developers from a specific chain.
 One of them can be seen [here](https://stacks.org/redstone).
-We encourage you to build your own connectors.
+In terms of building connectors for specific chains feel free to contact us.